saraiye3/CheckersGame---OOP/README.md

 # 🟥 Checkers Game – OOP in C#

-A desktop Checkers (Dama) game written in C# using object-oriented programming principles such as inheritance and polymorphism.
+A Checkers game developed in C# using object-oriented programming principles such as inheritance and polymorphism.
 The game supports both **Human vs Human** and **Human vs Computer** modes and includes a simple text-based UI.

 ## 🎮 Features